|Corporate Governance Guidelines|

 It is the general policy of the Company that each director, upon reaching his or her 74th birthday, shall not thereafter stand for reelection to the Board.
-The Board may, however, make exceptions to this standard, based on the recommendation of the Nominating and Corporate Governance Committee, as it deems appropriate in the interests of the Company’s shareholders.
+The Board may, however, make exceptions to this standard, based on the recommendation of the Nominating and Corporate Governance Committee, in exceptional circumstances if it deems it in the interests of the Company’s shareholders.

 13. Compensation of the Board

 Annually, the Nominating and Corporate Governance Committee will review the status of the Company’s director compensation in relation to other U.S. companies of comparable size and the Company’s competitors.
 Such review will include consideration of both direct and indirect forms of compensation to the Company’s directors.
 Following the review, the Nominating and Corporate Governance Committee shall recommend any changes in director compensation to the Board for its consideration.
 Director fees are the sole form of compensation that members of the Audit Committee may receive from the Company.